 You should include as much detail as possible including the nature of the alleged wrongdoing, the name of the person alleged to have committed the wrongdoing, the relevant dates, time, place or facility, others involved, and any other facts you think might help us understand your concern.

 What do you do when you get my report?

 To become familiar with our process you can read the Safe Reporting Procedure and Safe Reporting Policy.
 If your allegation is within the scope of the policy, the Safe Reporting Officer will conduct an initial assessment to determine if a full investigation should take place.

 If your allegation is outside of the scope of the policy, we will let you know that we cannot review your allegation under this policy.

 Some common out of scope concerns that have their own reporting processes include allegations about patient treatment, privacy breaches, public health, workplace abuse, and workplace safety.
-See the table below to direct your concern to the relevant area.

 How do I report wrongdoing?

 - Send a confidential e-mail to email@example.com.
 Write in the subject line "Island Health Safe Reporting / Private & Confidential".

 - Telephone 250-519-1526 or toll-free at 1-855-433-1526 to reach the dedicated, confidential Safe Reporting phone line.